 A time of change can make our lives seem difficult.
 But it also brings us opportunities.

-Understanding this comes in four stages.
+Understanding this deeply comes about in four stages.

-The third stage is to realise that ten years ago we did not have the skills we have today.
-The skills we have today arose directly from the challenges we faced in the past.
-So the ‘challenges’ we face today are actually opportunities for us to become whoever we most want to become — and we get to choose how we respond.
-This puts us back in control.
-And the clearer we are about our personal priorities (from stage two), the more easily we will be able to choose the opportunities that inspire us most.
+The third stage comes when we realise that ten years ago we did not have the skills we have today.
+The skills we have today arose directly out of the challenges we faced in the past.
+So what seem like challenges to us today are actually opportunities for us to become whoever we most want to become.
+We get to choose which challenges we walk away from, which challenges we accept, and how we respond to them.
+We are in control.
+And the clearer we are about what matters most to us, the more easily we will then be able to choose how we respond to the opportunities that inspire us most.

-This brings us to our fourth insight: the realisation that we are not just human beings we are human becomings.
-We are not the same people today as we were when we were six, 16, or 26 years old.
+This brings us to the fourth stage: the realisation that we are not just human beings we are human becomings.
+We are not the same people today as we were five, ten, or 20 years ago.
+And we are certainly not the same people we will become in five or ten years from now.
 We are always changing.
-The only choice we have is how hard we try to become what matters most to us, the person we most want to become.
+And the choices we make today will determine the person we become tomorrow.

-In this time of change, no-one can predict what is going to happen.
-The only thing that is certain is that the future will be created by the people who felt most inspired to make it happen.
+And the future will be created by the people who felt the most inspired to make it happen.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.